But not in North Korea. At least, according to the North Korean government.

 According to this Open Doors expert, many North Koreans have a weak immune system.
 “Most people have gone through periods of severe malnourishment,” he notes.
 “A viral epidemic would be disastrous for them.
 Even in highly developed countries, the health care system is under tremendous pressure.
 North Korea doesn’t have the means to help its citizens if there is a major outbreak.”

-Open Doors has secret channels to give food and medicines to North Korean Christians.
+Open Doors has a numbers of secret networks in China to give food and medicines to North Korean Christians who are able to cross the border.
 This help is crucial for surviving, according to a secret believer.
 “Every household suffers food shortages,” he says.
 “First, we had a drought in spring, then strong storms and rains during summer.
 Our country also has to deal with international sanctions.
 The harvest was already bad and now citizens have to provide food for the military first.
 There aren’t enough rations left for winter and for the springtime.”
 The situation is so grave that citizens call spring the “poverty season.”

 We’ve heard how in times of famine the North Korean church shares food with their neighbors, which opened doors to share the love of Jesus.
 We know that North Korean believers are similarly ready to share what they have—and the good news of the gospel—with their neighbors during this crisis.